 C6.
-Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, che which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)
+Do you have an open admission policy equivalency diplomas are admitted with

+If so, check which applies:

+☐ Open admission policy as describe ed above for all students

+Open admission policy as described a above for most students, b out

+☐ Selective admission for out-o☐ Selective admission to some☐ Other (explain):

 C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+Relative importance of each of the degree-seeking (freshman) admission l nonacademic fac tors in your first- time, first-year,

-degree-seeking (freshman) admission decisions.

 Very Important Important Considered Not Considered

 Academic

-Rigor of secondary school record
+Rigor of secondary school record \boxtimes

-Class rank
+Class rank \boxtimes

-Academic GPA
+Academic GPA \boxtimes

-Standardized test scores
+Standardized test scores \boxtimes

-Application Essay
+Application Essay \boxtimes

-Recommendation
+Recommendation \boxtimes

 Nonacademic

-Interview $\boxtimes$
+Interview \boxtimes

-Extracurricular activities
+Extracurricular activities \boxtimes

-Talent/ability
+Talent/ability \boxtimes

-Character/personal qualities
+Character/personal qualities \boxtimes

-First generation
+First generation \boxtimes

-Alumni/ae relation
+Alumni/ae relation \boxtimes

-Geographical residence $\boxtimes$
+Geographical residence \boxtimes

-State residency $\boxtimes$
+State residency \boxtimes

-Religious affiliation/commitment $\boxtimes$
+Religious affiliation/commitment \boxtimes

-Racial/ethnic status
+Racial/ethnic status \boxtimes

-Volunteer work
+Volunteer work \boxtimes

-Work experience $\boxtimes$
+Work experience \boxtimes

-Level of applicant's interest $\boxtimes$
+Level of applicant's interest \boxtimes

-SAT and ACT Policies
+C8: SAT and ACT Policies

-C8.
 Entrance exams

-A. Does your institution make use of S. degree-seeking applicants? ☐ Ye or SAT Subject T est scores in ad Imission decisions for first-time, first-y /eai
+Does your institution make use of SAT, ACT degree-seeking applicants: Γ, or SAT Sub oject Test scores in admission deci sions for first-tim ne, first-year,

+☑ Yes ☐ No

-If yes, place check marks in the approp Fall 2021. riate boxes below to reflect your institution 's policies for use in admission for
+If yes, place check marks in the appropriate 2022. boxes below t to reflect your insti itution's policies for use in admiss sion for Fall

-Require Recommend ADMISSION Require for Some Consider If Submitted Not Used
+Require Recommend Require for Some Consider if Submitted Not Used

 SAT or ACT

-ACT only
+ACT Only

+SAT Only

-SAT only SAT and SAT Subject Tests or 님 H $\vdash$ H
+SAT and SAT Subject Tests or ACT

-ACT Ш Ш Ш Ш

-SAT Subject Tests
+SAT Subject Tests \boxtimes

-admissions process): ACT with writing requiredACT with writing recommended.
-X ACT with or without writing accept If your institution will make use of the Fall 2021 please indicate which ONE of admissions process):SAT with Essay component requirements.
-SAT with ESSAY component record.
-X SAT with or without ESSAY components.
-C. Please indicate how your institution.
-SAT in adr of the follow ed ommended oonent acce epted e SAT or ACT es ardless of wheth er the Essay score will be used in the r
+2022 please indicate which ONE of the follow process): □ ACT with writing required □ ACT with writing recommended ⊠ ACT with or without writing accept of the SAT in the second of the SAT in the second of the se pted in admission of wing applies (red ommended ponent accept decisions for first- (regardless of whe time, first-year, o legree-seeking ap ore will be used i pplicants for Fal l

-For admission SAT es say ACT es say
+Trease indicate now your institution win use the SAT of A SAT Essay ACT I

+Б. 1.1.1

-For placement
+For almission L

-For advising ᆛ
+For placement For advising

-In place of an application ess av
+In place of an application essay

-As a validity check on the ap ssav 🗆

-No college policy as of now pireumon o. ,,

-Not using essay component
+As a validity check on the application process No college policy of now Not using essay component Not using essay component 7

-D. In addition, does your institution use Yes X no E. Latest date by which SAT or ACT Latest date by which SAT Subject scores mus at be received for fall-term admis sion January 7th

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-G. Please indicate which h tests your institution uses for placement (e.g., state tests):
+D. In addition, does your institution use applicants' test scores for academic advising? □ Yes E. Latest date by which SAT or ACT scores must be received for fall-term admission: ⇒ January 7th Latest date by which SAT Subject Test scores must be received for fall-term admission: ⇒ January 7th F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): ⇒ SAT & ACT test optional G. Please indicate which tests your institution uses for placement (e.g., state tests): □ SAT □ ACT □ SAT Subject Tests □ AP □ CLEP □ Institutional Exam □ State Exam (specify): Click or tap here to enter text.

-SAT

-ACT

-SAT Subject Tests

-AP

-CLEP

-Institutional Exam

-State Exam (specify) :

-Freshman Profile
+C9-C12: Freshman Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2019, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.